astropy/halotools/docs/index.rst

 * A modular, object-oriented framework for designing your own galaxy evolution model
 * End-to-end support for downloading publicly-available halo catalogs and reducing them to fast-loading hdf5 files

+For more information about the scope of the package, see :ref:`halotools_science_overview`.
 The source code is publicly available at https://github.com/astropy/halotools.

 ******************